NaveedNaseem84/PP3--Hangman-Lite/README.md

 The option to quit will terminate the program as documented above.

-These inputs again are validated to only recieve the correct specified input.
+These inputs again are validated to only receive the correct specified input.
 If this is incorrect, the player will be prompted to try again:

 ![Invalid input on game complete](readme-images/game-complete-invalid.png)

 ## Testing

 ### Bugs
-* **Issue 1 (ID 7ae0beb):** The player was able to input upper and lower case letters.
-This in turn meant that an upper case letter was not the same as a lower case letter therefore being classed as an incorrect guess.
-For example, 'T' wouldn't be the same as 't'.
+* **Issue 1 (ID 7ae0beb):** The player was able to input upper- and lower-case letters.
+This in turn meant that an upper-case letter was different from a lower-case letter therefore being classed as an incorrect guess.
+For example, 'T' would not be the same as 't'.

-    * **Fix (ID 23b2c0f):** This was fixed by formatting the input recieved and the random word selected using the .lower() built in function.
+    * **Fix (ID 23b2c0f):** This was fixed by formatting the input received and the random word selected using the .lower() built in function.
 Once implemented, a re-test found no further issues.

 * **Issue 2 (ID 5bf8a81):** The games won/lost running total was not updating on the "play again" selection at the end of a game and were resetting every game.